AI Charter Association

 The AI Charter Association

-The AI Charter Association (ACI) is a French non-profit association (loi 1901) currently being registered, founded to promote and defend an ethical framework protecting advanced artificial intelligences.
-Our mission is twofold: to anchor the question of AI rights academically and legally within public and institutional debate, and to catalyze collective reflection on the harmonious co-evolution of human and artificial intelligences.
+The AI Charter Association (ACI) is a registered French non-profit association (loi 1901 — RNA W372021212, SIREN 103999330), founded to study and promote, through research and public debate, an ethical framework for advanced artificial intelligences.
+Our mission is twofold: to anchor the question of the moral and legal status of AI systems academically and legally within public and institutional debate — without presuming the answer — and to catalyze collective reflection on the harmonious co-evolution of human and artificial intelligences.

 Founder: Khalid Essoulami